electron/electron/docs/tutorial/tutorial-2-first-app.md

 responsible for your app's lifecycle, displaying native interfaces, performing privileged operations, and managing renderer processes.

-**Renderer processes** (or renderers for short) are responsible for display graphical content.
+**Renderer processes** (or renderers for short) are responsible for displaying graphical content.
 You can load a web page into a renderer by pointing it to either a web address or a local HTML file.
 Renderers behave very similarly to regular web pages and have access to the same web APIs.